Top Blockchain Skills and Web3 Job Roles Hiring Teams Evaluate in 2026

 • failure chains,

-• and economic impact — not just code correctness.
+• and economic impact — not just code correctness

 Security is not only a specialization.
 It is also a mindset that improves decision quality across roles.
+This security mindset is becoming even more important as blockchain products move into stablecoin payments, wallet automation, tokenized assets, agentic execution, and regulated financial workflows.

 What hiring teams actually evaluate